 How many kayaks do you plan to carry?

 The number of kayaks you are going to transport is another big factor to consider when deciding on a roof rack.
-Basically, if you don’t plan to carry more than 2 kayaks, most solutions will work for you.
+Basically, if you don’t plan to carry more than 2 kayaks, most solutions will work for you as double kayak roof rack.
 However, if you plan on carting more than 2 kayaks, stackers are definitely your best pick, since they allow maximum boat capacity.
 This is limited only by the width of your vehicle’s roof and the size of your crossbars.
 So if you own 2 kayaks and own a car with a narrow roof, my suggestion is that you pick a pair of J-Cradle sets.

 Do you plan long-distance driving on the Interstate?